cmyk-hub/HomeTest_kayak.ch/readme.md

 src/test/groovy/**Utils** - contains configurations for search params and configuration for enviroment and url

-`- To run tests you need a compatible chrome driver for your local chrome browser version`
+`To run tests you need a compatible chrome driver for your local chrome browser version`

-class: `Tests.SearchTest` method: `isThereFlightBelowPrice`
+Class: `Tests.SearchTest`, Test method: `isThereFlightBelowPrice`

-my enviroment: `Macos Catalina, Chrome Version 86.0.4240.198, Webdriver for Chrome Version 86.0.4240.198`
+My enviroment: `Macos Catalina, Chrome Version 86.0.4240.198, Webdriver for Chrome Version 86.0.4240.198`